Smana/smana.github.io/content/en/post/cilium-gateway-api/index.md

 The certificate must also be carried by the pod that performs the TLS termination.
 {{% /notice %}}

-#### Sharing a Gateway accross multiple namespaces
+### Sharing a Gateway accross multiple namespaces

 <center><img src="shared-gateway.png" alt="Shared Gateway" width="850" /></center>

 With `GAPI`, it is possible to route traffic across `Namespaces`.
 This is made possible thanks to distinct resources for each function: A `Gateway` that allows configuring the infrastructure, and the `*Routes`.
-These routes can reference a Gateway located in another namespace.
+These routes can be attached to a Gateway located in another namespace.
 It is thus possible for different teams/projects to share the same infrastructure components.

 However, this requires to specify which route is allowed to reference the Gateway.
 Here we assume that we have a Gateway dedicated to internal tools called `platform`.
 By using the `allowedRoutes` parameter, we explicitly specify which namespaces are allowed to be attached to this Gateway.